wongjiahau/OS-Assignment-2017/part-c-real-time-os/Real-time-system.md

 Hard.
 Because the deadline must be met, else the consequences will be severe.
 ### Consequences if fail to complete before deadline
 1. Casualty will occur.
-2. The train coming from another MRT station travelling on the same track might ploughs into the back of the stalled train that has caught fire.
+2. The train coming from another MRT station travelling on the same track might crash into the back of the stalled train that has caught fire.
 3. Financial loss.
 ## 2. Control the temperature and air condition in the coaches